liferay/liferay-docs/devGuide/en/chapters/10-hooks.markdown

 ---

 Great!
 You now know how to customize language keys.
-Next, let's consider some other types of hooks that may interest you.
+Next, let's discuss extending your Indexer Post Processor.

 ## Extending the Indexer Post Processor